Grip (badminton): Forehand grip

 In order to understand the grips, it is important to know that the handle of a racquet always consists of 8 sides, or in other words, has an octagonal shape.
 A square shape would hurt the hand, while a round shape would not give enough friction to gain a firm grip.
 The eight sides of the handle are called bevels.
 The bevels can be numbered from 1 to 8; with the racquet surface perpendicular to the ground, the bevels are numbered from the top anti-clockwise.
 So bevel 1 would be the narrow bevel at the 'North' position, bevel 2 would be the diagonal bevel at the 'Northwest' position, etc.

-The badminton handle should be held as if the player was lightly shaking hands with it.
+The badminton handle should be held as if the player were lightly shaking hands with it.
 For right handed players, the right bottom side of the thumb should be touching the 3rd bevel while the left side of the index finger should be resting on the 7th level.
 The index finger rests on the 7th bevel above the adjacent location of the thumb on the 3rd level.
 The finger is shaped like a hook and holds onto the handle near the top section.
 The other fingers are wrapped around the lower sections of the handle.